tun2proxy/tun2proxy/README.md

 supplied as `--proxy http://john.doe:secret@1.2.3.4:3128`.
 This works analogously to curl's `--proxy` argument.

 ## TODO
+- Improve handling of half-open connections
 - Increase error robustness (reduce `unwrap` and `expect` usage)
 - UDP support for SOCKS
+- SOCKS4/SOCKS4a support
 - Native support for proxying DNS over TCP or TLS